 - More heavily discounted: Has been available for much longer (launched in March 2013).

-Arguments in favor of the Canon PowerShot G5 X:
+Reasons to prefer the Canon PowerShot G5 X:

 - More detail: Has more megapixels (20 vs 17.9MP), which boosts linear resolution by 6%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (5.9 vs 4.9 flaps/sec) to capture the decisive moment.